 Throughout the fair, there are many temptations for additional spending, and students must learn to balance their wants and needs to live within their means.
 After students have visited various booths covering components of independent living, students balance their budgets, and then sit down with a financial counselor for review.

 About Michigan State University Federal Credit Union (MSUFCU)

 MSUFCU has a national reputation for excellence and has received several top industry and workplace awards.
-The credit union was named in the top 100 best workplaces for women by Fortune for the third year, in the top five Michigan credit unions by Forbes Best-in-State Credit Unions, Best Workplace in Financial Services and Insurance by Fortune Magazine, received the ATHENA Award for Organizational Leadership, and for the fifth year, was named West Michigan Best and Brightest to Work For.
+The credit union was named in the top 100 best workplaces for women by Fortune for the third year, in the top five Michigan credit unions by Forbes Best-in-State Credit Unions, Best Workplace in Financial Services and Insurance by Fortune Magazine, received the ATHENA Award for Organizational Leadership, and for the fifth year was named West Michigan Best and Brightest to Work For.
 MSUFCU was named one of Michigan’s Best and Brightest in Wellness for the fourth consecutive year, has been certified as a Great Place to Work for six consecutive years, and was named as a Top Workplace in the large employer category by the Detroit Free Press for six consecutive years.
-The credit union has also been recognized for its financial education initiatives, ranking first for the Alphonse Desjardins Adult and Youth Financial Education Awards, and the Louise Herring Award as well as an honorable mention for the Dora Maxwell Award by the Michigan Credit Union League.
-Founded in 1937, MSUFCU has 19 branches, more than 278,000 members, nearly $4.5 billion in assets and more than 900 employees.
+The credit union has also been recognized for its financial education initiatives, ranking first for the Alphonse Desjardins Adult and Youth Financial Education Awards and the Louise Herring Award as well as an honorable mention for the Dora Maxwell Award by the Michigan Credit Union League.
+Founded in 1937, MSUFCU has 19 branches, more than 283,000 members, $4.6 billion in assets and more than 900 employees.